State and EPA Regulations for Domestic Wastewater Sludge and Biosolids

 Limits protect the stream receiving the treated wastewater discharge and reduce the quantity of pollutants in the municipal sludge.

-A state construction permit is required for all persons who build, erect, alter or replace facilities for sludge or biosolids storage, treatment or disposal.
+A state construction permit is required for anyone who builds, erects, alters or replaces facilities for sludge or biosolids storage, treatment or disposal.
 A permit fee is required for each construction application based on the size of the facility.

 Each construction permit application must include engineering plans and specifications.
 Plans must be developed according to design regulations published in the Missouri Code of State Regulations (CSR) under 10 CSR 20 Chapter 8.